 Monday to Saturday: 9.00 to 6.00

 November 2019 Titian's Assumption high altarpiece and its frame

-are away being restored until 'Summer 2021', with a photo in its place.
+are away being restored until 'Summer 2021', with a photographic

-Titian's Assumption is still away, and the Canova tomb is still
+Titian's Assumption is still away, and the Canova tomb is, we